raidkellil/shipment-manager/README.md

 5. Containerized the application with Docker

 ## License
-Educational project for DevOps module
+Educational project for DevOps module - M1 SI